abbypan/dns_root_instances/README.md

 This is not to add any "auto detect logic at resolover", totally on operator's manual rescue choice.

-**More details were discussed with John Bond at RSSAC-Caucus-Anycast-WP Group D, Security**
+More details at RSSAC-Caucus-Anycast-WP Group D, Security mail list.

 # Install